What Is GIS In Surveying?

 Parts of GIS

-An operational Geographic Information System (GIS) also has a series of components that combine to make the system work.
+An operational geographical information system in surveying or GIS also has a series of components that combine to make the system work.
 GIS has five important components, computer hardware, sets of application software modules, required data, people who manage the system and develops plans, and a well-designed implementation method.

 These components are critical to successful GIS.
 A working GIS integrates the following five key components: